Claim repayment or remission of charges on rejected imports

-If you use Customs Declaration Service to import, claim using form.
+If you use the Customs Declaration Service to import goods, claim with form.

-If you use Customs Handling of Import and Export Freight (CHIEF) to Import and want to claim for:
+Claim with formif you use Customs Handling of Import and Export Freight (CHIEF) to import goods and want to claim for:

 - import duty

-- Common Agricultural Policy (CAP) and anti dumping duty charges
+- Common Agricultural Policy and anti-dumping duty charges

 - VAT and excise duty paid on rejected imports